Contact customer service blood value test

-The blood test cannot be exchanged, the reason being that tests are specially created in the laboratory system in your name.
-You can, however, renounce the order or exchange it for another test before you have your blood tested.
-However, you will have to pay the order fee/shipping cost again.
+The blood test cannot be exchanged, the reason being that tests are created specifically in your name in the laboratory system.
+However, before you have your blood drawn, you can cancel the order or exchange it for another test.
+You will have to pay the order fee/shipping costs again.

-You need to send this cancellation by email to [email protected] stating your name and order number.
-We can then credit the amount for the blood test, with the exception of the order costs/shipping costs and payment fees.
+You must then send this cancellation by email to [email protected] stating your name and order number.
+We can then credit the amount for the blood test, excluding the order/shipping and payment costs.

 4.3 I would like to offer blood tests on a business basis, is this possible?